 Legendary and Artifact Highly Complex

-Concentration Spells.
-Spells that normally require concentration by the caster instead require them by the imbiber, up to maximum duration.

-Concentration (partial) spells and channeled spells cannot be made into potions, but sigil spells can be, in which case they are rolled normally (as sigil rolls).

-Potion Forms

-Potions take different forms, such as bombs, medicine pills, lotions, spray bottles, sticks, or amulet-like icons that crumble to release their essence.

-In all such circumstances, they act the same as potions so long as they weigh similarly, can be applied by the same action, and used at touch or thrown range as described above.
-Note that some abilities allow for quicker use of alchemical items.

 Mixing Potions.
 Potions used in conjunction with one another have unpredictable effects.
 In the Warcraft universe, the potion miscibility rule is applied.
 When mixing potions, drinking several in succession, or having multiple potions layered in one vial, consumption or delivery (such as attacking with a potion vial, syringe, or bubble) counts as one potion.
 Roll for miscibility in this case.